CBIGR/HTSplotter/README.md

 # HTSplotter

 HTSplotter allows an end-to-end data processing and analysis of chemical and genetic in vitro perturbation screens.
 It also available as a [web tool](https://htsplotter.cmgg.be/).
-HTSplotter is tailored to analyze drug, drug combination, genetic perturbagen and combinations of genetic-chemical perturbagen screens.
+HTSplotter is tailored to analyse drug, drug combination, genetic perturbagen and combinations of genetic-chemical perturbagen screens.
 These experiments can be conducted either in real-time or as with endpoint readout.
 HTSplotter identifies the type of experimental setup through a conditional statement algorithm.
 It then performs a normalization and, in case of a drug screen, drug combination or genetic-chemical perturbagen experiment, identifies the dose-response relationship for each drug alone.
 Additionally, synergism or antagonism of drug or genetic-chemical combination screens is determined through the BI method.
 Finally, results are plotted and exported as PDF files, allowing a fast biological interpretation of the data.